0cjs/sedoc/linux/packages-debian.md

 package (or all versions, with `-a`); this is not necessarily the one installed.
 To see which version is installed, use `dpkg -s PACKAGE`.

+For a list of all installed packages, use `apt list --installed`.

 Package Verification
 --------------------